Afras99/ML_Workflow_for_Scones_Unlimited_on_Amazon_SageMaker/README.md

 ### Step 4: Testing and Evaluation 🧪

 - Rigorously tested and evaluated the performance of your ML workflow.
-- Ensured the classification model achieves a test accuracy above **94%**.

 ### Step 5: Cleanup Cloud Resources ♻️